AxisCommunications/acap-documentation/docs/develop/build-install-run.md

 For help on using the build tool, run `acap-build -h`.

+> * In a previous version of the ACAP framework a file named **package.conf**
+>   contained needed configuration items.
+It has since been replaced by
-> * If any additional files were previously listed in **OTHERFILES** in the
+> **manifest.json**.
+If any additional files were previously listed in **OTHERFILES**
->   **package.conf** file, these need to be listed as input to the acap-build
+>   in the package.conf file, these now need to be listed as input to the acap-build
 >   command using the flag -a, for example `acap-build ./ -a file1 -a file2`.
-> * At some point an EAP will be required to be based on a manifest file
->   instead of a **package.conf** file.
-For such an ACAP application package to
+> * For the ACAP application package to be supported in older firmware, a
->   be supported in older firmware, a **package.conf** file is generated and
+> **package.conf** file is generated and included in the EAP file.
+Although it’s
->   included in the EAP file.
-Although it’s the manifest file that is the base
+>   the manifest file that is the base setup file for the ACAP application when
->   setup file for the ACAP application when building an EAP package in the
+>   building an EAP package in the SDK.
->   SDK.
-> * In the next step of introducing manifest file EAP files, systemd will start
->   and stop the ACAP application.
-It then assumes execution failure if the
+> * Systemd will start and stop the ACAP application.
+It then assumes execution
->   main process dies, which means that the process must not fork off to a
+>   failure if the main process dies, which means that the process must not fork
->   background process.
+>   off to a background process.

 #### Build, install and run with custom application image
 For instructions on how to set up your build, to install, and to run with custom